Gattson/UserJourneyMapper/README.md

 # UserJourneyMapper
-Map of what pages a user visits most
+Map of what pages a user visits most.

 Currently a WIP not all functionality is.... functioning